-The passage of the Solutions Act created a 23-member Climate Council to develop a plan to meet the now legally mandated state greenhouse gas reduction targets.
+The passage of the Solutions Act created a 23-member Climate Council to develop a Climate Action Plan to meet the now legally mandated state greenhouse gas reduction targets.

-The Comprehensive Energy Plan (CEP), currently being updated, offers analysis and recommendations for achieving the state’s goal of meeting 90% of Vermont’s energy needs from renewable sources by 2050.
+The Comprehensive Energy Plan (CEP), which was recently updated, offers analysis and recommendations for achieving the state’s goal of meeting 90% of Vermont’s energy needs from renewable sources by 2050.

 Act 174 of 2016 establishes a new set of municipal and regional energy planning standards.

 Find information about how we are working to make Vermont more resilient in the face of the changes to the climate that are already underway.

 The community energy dashboard is about sustainably shaping your community’s energy future.

 The residential energy code includes guidelines for every energy-related aspect of the building.
 It has standards for everything from air sealing and insulation to programmable thermostats and energy efficient lighting.
 Even though the code was passed in 1997, many builders are still not aware of it or may have heard of it but are not familiar with the details.
 Tyler Yandow, the Zoning Administrator in Dorset, noted that educating homeowners and builders regarding code compliance has been a priority of the town through providing information with zoning paperwork.
 Dorset has required compliance with RBES since 2013, without it they will not issue a certificate of occupancy that is necessary for the occupants to move in.

 Read more about this initiative on the Community Energy Dashboard.

 Read this full story